Halifax Contractor Mortgage Lending Criteria

 - Halifax will accept the gross value of your current contract as evidence of income;

-- Halifax lending criteria doesn’t ask for any minimum daily rate for IT contractors;
+- Halifax lending criteria don't require a minimum daily rate for IT contractors;

 - Contractors on their first contract must have history in the same profession for at least 2 years;